1deme/thesis/README.md

 # Similarity-Based Constraint Solver Modulo Commutativity

 This project implements a similarity-based constraint-solving algorithm modulo commutativity, extending classical methods to handle fuzzy relations and approximate reasoning.
 The solver can process equations even with function symbol mismatches and varying arities.
-It is implemented in Java, and on Feb 10, it will feature a web-based interface for accessibility.
+It is implemented in Java.
 ## Features
 - Solves first-order equations with fuzzy relations.
 - Supports commutative function symbols.